2022 NASCAR Cup Series: Season summary

+Regular season

 Exhibition: Busch Light Clash at The Coliseum

 The 2022 season started with an exhibition race on a temporary 1/4 mi track constructed at the Los Angeles Memorial Coliseum.
 Kyle Busch won the pole in qualifying, which set the lineup for the four heat races.
 The heat races, which determined 16 of the 23 drivers for the 150-lap feature, were won by Kyle Busch, Tyler Reddick, Justin Haley, and Joey Logano.
 The remaining drivers were placed into two last-chance qualifying races, which determined the remaining drivers who would make the field.
 Denny Hamlin and Ryan Preece won the last-chance qualifying races; Ty Dillon initially won the second race but was disqualified following a restart violation, which gave Preece the win.
 Martin Truex Jr. took the final spot in the feature with a provisional.
 Kyle Busch started on pole for the feature.
 The feature had multiple caution flags due to wrecks.
 Reddick led the early portion of the race before going to the garage with a broken prop shaft during a caution.
 Kyle Busch took over the lead and held the lead to the halftime break.
 After the race resumed, Kyle Busch continued to lead and led the most laps.
 Late in the race, Logano took the lead and went on to win the race.